ChenLiu-1996/starter-hugo-academic/content/publication/preprint_num2/index.md

 ---
-title: "Deep Learning Identifies Neuroimaging Signatures of Alzheimer's Disease Using Structural and Artificial Functional MRI Data"
+title: "Deep Learning Substitutes Gadolinium in Detecting Functional and Structural Brain Lesions with MRI"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- admin
 - Nanyan Zhu
+- Dipika Sikka
+- Xinyang Feng
+- Haoran Sun
-- admin
+- Xueqing Liu
 - Sabrina Gjerswold-Selleck
+- Hong-Jian Wei
+- Pavan Upadhyayula
+- Angeliki Mela
+- Peter Canoll
+- Cheng-Chia Wu
+- Andrew Laine
-- Xinyang Feng
+- Jeffrey Lieberman
-- Dipika Sikka
+- Frank Provenzano
-- Scott A Small
+- Scott Small
 - Jia Guo

 # Author notes (optional)